ftapps/FTMoreApps/README.md

 [![License](https://img.shields.io/cocoapods/l/FTMoreApps.svg?style=flat)](http://cocoapods.org/pods/FTMoreApps)
 [![Platform](https://img.shields.io/cocoapods/p/FTMoreApps.svg?style=flat)](http://cocoapods.org/pods/FTMoreApps)

+## Description

+FTMoreApps is an iOS library created to present a view controller inside your application to show your developer page of apps.
+It is very similar to the App Store visual.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.